rderooy/dosbox-x-wiki/Guide:MS-DOS.md

 ### Bare-bones install
 If you decide to do just an absolute minimal install, and effectively skip the MS-DOS 4.0x install program, you don't need to worry about the buggy MS-DOS 4.0x installer.

+From the DOSBox-X ``Z:\>`` prompt, you need to create HDD image and mount it.
 ```
  IMGMAKE hdd.img -t hd -size 32 -nofs
  IMGMOUNT 2 hdd.img -fs none
 ```
-Now you need to boot from the first MS-DOS 4.0x disk, which is called either Setup or Install depending on the media type.
+Then you need to boot from the first MS-DOS 4.0x disk, which is called either Setup (3.5") or Install (5.25"), depending on the media type.
 ```
  BOOT SETUP.IMG
 ```